By Matt LaClear

 Prospects do not want you to pitch them.
 They dislike it, so don’t do it.
 The best salespeople are the ones who can build relationships over time and then meet a need.
 Cold product pitching is not effective at trade shows.

 Trade shows are a great time to meet people, build new relationships, and begin potential customers on that journey.
 However, trade shows are not a good place to pitch your products.

 Your prospects do not like to be pressured either.
 Say you do find a warm lead at a trade show and they are super interested in your product or service.
 That’s an awesome thing, but now is not the time to turn on the pressure!

 Like I mentioned earlier, you have to understand the mindset of your potential customer or client while they are at the tradeshow.

 Which ties right into the next point I want to share with you.

 A person who does not ask questions and actively listen to the answer will have a hard time being successful in sales of any sort.
 At trade shows, it is easy to fall into the bad habit of doing all the talking.

 Instead, realize that the people coming to your booth are just that – people!
 They have needs, wants, and desires.
 A good businessperson will realize this and then learn all they can to determine how they can best serve this potential client.

 Trade shows are a big investment.
-Usually, there are multiple people taking plane trips, the cost of shipping products, trade show displays, the cost of the hotel, and booth fees.
+Usually, there are multiple people taking plane trips, the cost of shipping products, trade show displays, the cost of the hotel, and Exhibition Company fees.
 To get the best value out of this investment, you need to make sure that you are not unknowingly self-sabotaging your efforts.